 In addition to its published annual report and quarterly reports announced to Bursa Malaysia Securities Berhad, the Group has established a website at www.ablegroup.com.my from which shareholders can assess for information.

-The Company ensures that all members of the Board including the Chairman of the Board and Board Committees attend the general meetings and available to address shareholders' queries at these meetings.
+Members of the Board including the Chairman of the Board and Board Committees attend the general meetings to engage with and address shareholders' queries on the business and performance of the Group at these meetings.